OVERVIEW

 RESEARCH AND DEVELOPMENT

 In the Ambition Agenda on Career Guidance Education (CGE) of the Ministry of Education (2016 and 2017) quality assurance of CGE is addressed specifically.
 The quality of CGE in secondary education and VET sectors is legally monitored by the Educational Inspectorate.
 This results in a yearly publicized educational report.
-Apart from this schools do have their own monitoring of the quality of CGE, which can to a great extend differ between schools.
+Apart from this schools do have their own monitoring of the quality of CGE, which can to a great extent differ between schools.
+In 2021, an addendum was incorporated into the existing Ambition Agenda for CGE.
+This addendum focuses on three key areas: providing information about the labour market and offering guidance on further education in higher professional education (hbo), enhancing career guidance within vocational contexts, and involving alumni in the career guidance process.

 The Job Monitor is an instrument of the VET student interest organisation (JOB).
 It is a biannual monitor which measures student satisfaction.
 CGE is also being measured.